 The report noted that Scotland's marine environment presents challenges, but they are 'full of opportunity'.

 Pioneer Consulting analysed things such as telecommunications infrastructure, the high frequency of subsea cable repairs, and constraints on cable routing presented by ship and aircraft wrecks and other debris, as well as the process of acquiring a marine license for subsea telecommunications cables in Scotland.

-Potential landing points could be located near Scotland’s Central Belt, which could attract hyperscale data centres to the area.
+Potential landing points could be located near Scotland's Central Belt, which could attract hyperscale data centers to the area.